-Some people often put off a colorectal cancer screening because they don’t want to have a colonoscopy.
-But the good news is that there’s another screening option called the FIT test – and it’s a test that you can do at home.
-The following story is a great example of how you can start with this less-invasive type of screening for colon and rectal cancer.
+Some people put off colorectal cancer screening because they don’t want to have a colonoscopy.
+But the good news is that you may be able to start the screening process with a FIT test, a noninvasive test that you do at home.
+The following story shares how one patient used a FIT test as part of the colorectal cancer screening process.

 Annette’s colon cancer screening story